-Introducing Phoenix and Scottsdale Arizona’s premier drug, alcohol and dual-diagnosis addiction treatment professionals, committed to your enduring recovery success
+Introducing Arizona’s premier drug, alcohol and dual-diagnosis addiction treatment professionals.
+Committed to your enduring recovery success!

-Everyone at Scottsdale Recovery Center has years of experience in drug and alcohol addiction, either in a management role or as a recovering addict.
-From the CEO to the yoga instructor and house managers, we have been where you are, so we can relate to and facilitate your recovery.
-Our deep understanding and commitment to each client’s treatment process sets us apart from your traditional drug rehabs.
+Every employee at Scottsdale Recovery Center has many years of experience in drug and alcohol addiction, either in a management role or as a recovering addict.
+We have been where you are, so we can relate to and facilitate your recovery.
+Our deep understanding and commitment to each client’s treatment process sets us apart from your traditional drug and alcohol rehabs.
 We learned the hard way, what works and doesn’t work in the realm of drug and alcohol addiction treatment, enabling us to create Arizona’s finest addiction recovery center; Scottsdale Recovery Center!
 Our staff is more like a large family rather than merely employees; The clients feel this family concept as soon as they walk in our doors and immediately start feeling the love and support.
-The success of your recovery is our passion…
+The success of your recovery is our passion!

 Chris Cohn holds a Masters Degree in Addiction Counseling, (MAC) and has a Bachelors Degree in Sociology from the University of Arizona in Tucson – Bear Down!
 Chris brings strength, hope and inspiration to the organization as well as a strong desire and passion to help people get and stay sober.
 Chris was born and raised in Arizona and is well connected in the recovering community.
 Chris went to Brophy College Preparatory then graduated from the University of Arizona with a Sociology Major / Psychology Minor.
 Chris wanted to continue his education and study addiction more thoroughly, so he attained his Masters Degree in Addiction Counseling from Grand Canyon University.